 Papertrail describes itself as “frustration-free log management.”
-This characterization is relatively accurate, as its platform focuses on helping users manage their own logs, rather than intelligently analyzing the logs on its own.
+This characterization is relatively accurate, as its platform focuses on helping users manage their own logs, rather than intelligently analyzing and monitoring logs on its own.
 But a close look at Papertrail’s reviews reveals that although its clients find much to admire about the product, it lags behind competitors in a few key areas.
 So should you look for Papertrail alternatives?

 Installation and Integration: Papertrail boasts an impressively speedy 45-second setup, and its ease of installation receives consistent praise from its clients.

 Log Aggregation: Aggregates logs from a range of frameworks, including Syslog, Ruby on Rails, MySQL, etc.